Mount Royal, Quebec

-Mount Royal (Mont-Royal /fr/, officially Town of Mount Royal, Ville Mont-Royal, abbreviated TMR, VMR) is an affluent on-island suburban town located on the northwest side of the eponymous Mount Royal, northwest of Downtown Montreal, on the Island of Montreal in southwestern Quebec, Canada.
+Mount Royal (Mont-Royal /fr/, officially Town of Mount Royal, Ville de Mont-Royal or Ville Mont-Royal, abbreviated TMR, VMR) is an affluent on-island suburban town located on the northwest side of the eponymous Mount Royal, northwest of Downtown Montreal, on the Island of Montreal in southwestern Quebec, Canada.
 It is completely surrounded by the city of Montreal.
 The population was 20,953 as of the 2021 Canadian census.
 In 2008, most of the Town of Mount Royal was designated a National Historic Site of Canada, as a "[remarkable] synthesis of urban renewal movements of the early 20th century, reflecting the influence of the City Beautiful, Garden City and Garden Suburb movements".
 The town celebrated its 100th anniversary in 2012.

 History

 Town of Mount Royal, or TMR, was founded in 1912.
 It was created at the initiative of the Canadian Northern Railway as a means of generating funds for the tunnel to be built under the mountain, which would connect the railway to downtown Montreal.
 The town was designed by Frederick Todd, a planner who was heavily influenced by the likes of Sir Ebenezer Howard and incorporated many aspects of the Garden City Movement as well some elements of the earlier City Beautiful movement into his design.
 The plan was to build a model city at the foot of Mount Royal.
 The company bought 4800 acre of farmland, and then built a rail tunnel under Mount Royal connecting their land to downtown Montreal.
 The profits from the venture helped finance the development of Canadian Northern's transcontinental railroad, which eventually became a significant constituent of the Canadian National Railway system.
 The town was designed by Canadian Northern's chief engineer, Henry Wicksteed, based loosely on Washington, D.C.

 The garden city's coat of arms is composed of several significant elements: